5-4-7-0-3/linkedin-scraper/README.md

 This project automates the process of logging into LinkedIn, searching for a profile URL, and uploading profile pictures.
 The script uses Puppeteer to simulate browser actions and writes all logs to the `out.log` file.

+## Definition

+This project is intended to be a hands-on study of using Puppeteer to automate browser actions and manipulate web page data.
+The script was created for educational purposes and is not intended for commercial use.

+## An important note

+This script is designed for educational purposes only.
+Use for unauthorized access or processing of its data without permission may violate the terms of use of LinkedIn or other websites.
+Please use it appropriately and in accordance with the law.

 ## Requirements

 - Node.js >= 14
 - Puppeteer
 - File with credentials (login and password)

+## File Structure

+The project is divided into multiple files for better readability and maintainability:

+- login.js: Contains logic for logging in to LinkedIn.
+- profile.js: Contains logic for fetching the profile image.
+- logger.js: Contains the logging functionality.
+- index.js: Main script that integrates all modules and runs the automation process.

 ## Installation